AAAYALA/AAAYALA/README.md

-### Hi there 👋

-Hello, I´m Andres Ayala and I study Big Data and Business Analytics at IE.
+### Hi I´m Andres Ayala and I study Big Data and Business Analytics at IE.

 I am passionate about **Finance** and **Machine Learning**.